 Fulford is only a mile or two from the centre of York, hidden away in the leafy suburb.
 The clubhouse is imposing and impressive and the pro-shop, housed in a separate building close to the 1st tee, provided the warmest of welcomes.

 The land on which Fulford Golf Club sits is mature and varied.
-Each hole is set in its own amphitheatre, each carved through woodland and heathland that grows in this beautiful part of North Yorkshire.
+Each hole is set in its own amphitheatre, each carved through a mixture of the woodland and heathland native to this beautiful part of North Yorkshire.

-The first five holes take you out away from the clubhouse – the par-three 3rd is an excellent par 3 – before a footbridge crosses the A64 to a stretch of eight holes that are the highlight of this excellent layout.
+The first five holes take you out away from the clubhouse – the par-3 3rd is an excellent hole – before a footbridge takes you to a stretch of eight holes that are the highlight of this excellent layout.

 There is certainly a hint Sunningdale Old Course when the heather is in full bloom.
-On each hole, the bunkering threatens your tee shot, rarely is there an easy landing spot and the straight hitters will be rewarded over the big hitters.
+And like it’s more celebrated rival, on each hole the bunkering threatens your tee shot, rarely is there an easy landing spot and the straight hitters will be rewarded over the long ones.

-A string of tremendous par 4s culminates in the challenging 13th and at each, the fairway appears to narrow at landing distance to make your task of finding the fairway, even harder.
+A string of tremendous par 4s culminate in the challenging 13th and at each, the fairway appears to narrow at landing distance to make your task of finding the fairway, even harder.

 The greens were fast and yet receptive to spin on the day we played.
 The slopes are subtle and you always feel that good putts are rewarded once you find the pace.
-As with all good golf in Yorkshire, the wind can, and likely will, have a major impact on your round.
-The final stretch of five holes back to the clubhouse played into the breeze for us.
-Making what was a relatively straightforward run into something much more challenging.
+As with all good golf in Yorkshire, the wind can, and likely will, have an impact on your round.
+The final stretch of five holes back to the clubhouse played into the breeze for us, making what was a relatively straightforward run into something much more challenging.
 And, despite our best efforts, we could not get the ball to stay in the tree on 17.
 That’s a joke, by the way.
 Or an attempt at one.

 The clubhouse sits close to the back of the 18th green.
 Only a stumble from final putt to pint.

 Fulford is not a club attempting to escape its past and that image of Langer.
 Why should it?
-What I found out on my visit to York, was a golf course that is so much more than that image.
+But what I found out on my visit to York, was a golf course that is so much more than that image.

-I would recommend it to anyone and my feeling is that it is as good as inland course as any you will find anywhere in Yorkshire.
+I would recommend it to anyone and my feeling is that it is as good as inland course as any you will find in this part of the world.
 It will test you, it will delight you and you would be mad not to add it to your bucket list.
-That said (and I speak from experience) I do not recommend trying to climb the tree!
+That said (and I speak from experience) don’t try and climb the tree!

 Telephone: 01904 412882